Learn

 Gloria Barron Prize for Young Heroes

-This award is offered to students who have proven themselves to be leaders in their communities.
+This award is offered to students who are leaders in their communities.
 The money can be used for college or put towards a service project.
 Applicants can be between eight and 18 years old and must be currently working on a service project (or have completed one within the past 12 months).

 • Award: $10,000 (25 winners)